Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction

-To convert each binary mask video of dimensions $(D \times C \times H \times W) = (150 \times 1 \times 630 \times 840)$ into datapoints, we first resize the video and crop out the fluid regions obtaining $(D \times C \times h \times w) = (150 \times 1 \times 40 \times 100)$, where $D$ is the number of frames in a mask video and $h, w$ are the height and width of the cropped frames (Figure \ref{fig:processing}-c).
+To optimize for computational efficiency, each mask video with dimensions $(150 \times 1 \times 630 \times 840)$ is further resized and the fluid regions are cropped, resulting in a reduced size of $(D \times C \times h \times w) = (150 \times 1 \times 40 \times 100)$, where $h$ and $w$ represent the height and width of the cropped frames.
 Instead of generating non-overlapping splits of mask videos, we apply the sliding-window method with a window size of $d = 12$ frames, and stride of 1 over the first dimension to generate $(D - d)$ datapoints per video.
 Throughout this work, $D$, $d$, and stride are set to constants of 150, 12, and 1 respectively.
-Thus, each video is converted into datapoints of dimensions $(n \times c \times d \times h \times w) = (138 \times 1 \times 12 \times 40 \times 100)$, where each of the $n$ datapoints consists of 12-frame clips from an original 150-frame mask video (Figure \ref{fig:processing}-d).
-This approach forms a denser training set that consists of $N(D-d)$ datapoints where $N$ is the number of videos used to generate a dataset.
-Creating a large set of datapoints from each video is particularly beneficial in this work, considering the time-intensive nature of the physical video collection process.
-Each round of agitation and recording takes approximately 30-40 seconds, which makes the collection of a large number of videos impractical.
+Thus, each video is converted into datapoints of dimensions $((D - d) \times C \times d \times h \times w) = (138 \times 1 \times 12 \times 40 \times 100)$, where each of the $(D-d)$ datapoints consists of 12-frame clips from an original 150-frame mask video (Figure \ref{fig:processing}-d).
+Since this approach generates $(D-d)$, or 138, datapoints for each video, we are able to create a much denser training dataset compared to treating each of the frames as a single datapoint.
+This method of generating a substantial number of datapoints from each video is especially advantageous in our study, given the time-consuming process of physically collecting video data; each cycle of agitation and recording requires about 30-40 seconds, which makes the collection of a large number of videos impractical.